Databases

 Comparative historical database of Enggano lexical resources

-- Work in progress by Gede Primahadi Wijaya Rajeg, also hosted on the @engganolang GitHub repository:
+- Work by Gede Primahadi Wijaya Rajeg, also hosted on the @engganolang GitHub repository:

-- Analysis of Walland's wordlist “Het Eiland Engano”, including the original lexemes, contemporary correspondences and etymological notes.
-Work in progress by Daniel Krauße.
+- Daniel Krauße's analysis of Walland's wordlist “Het Eiland Engano” includes the original lexemes, contemporary correspondences and etymological notes.
 For more information, see the Walland entry in our Previous Work page.

 Text analyses